KaifHalak/Group7_Project1_SAD_20232024/phase_2.md

 - Lack of comprehensive tracking tools, data analysis capabilities, and performance evaluation mechanisms to assess student learning outcomes accurately

 ### Insufficient Interactive Study Materials
-- Lack of engaging and interactive study materials available to students in a remote learning setting such as multimedia content, interactive exercises, and adaptive learning tools
+- Lack of engaging and interactive study materials available to students in a remote learning setting such as multimedia content, interactive exercises, and adaptive learning tools.
-@⁨./.⁩

 ## 3.0 Proposed Solutions
 To tackle these problems, the following solutions are proposed: